Independent Legal Advice Certificate

 - protects your security

-- ensures compliance with case law
+- ensures compliance with case law and best practice

 - easy to edit and complete